Where to eat

-It’s a great spot to start your visit, whether you’re enjoying your first coffee of the day (ours are free trade), or recharging your batteries over lunch.
+It’s a great spot to start your visit, whether you’re enjoying your first coffee of the day, or recharging your batteries over lunch.

-You can also pick up hot and cold drinks, ice-creams, chocolates, crisps and snacks.
+You can also pick up coffee or tea, and cold drinks from Schweppes, ice-creams from Streets and a variety of snacks.

 Where: Next to the Elephant Barn (in the Trail of the Elephants).

-Wander along the twisting trail of the elephants through bamboo forests and Asian village scenes to arrive at the Village Kiosk.
+Wander along the twisting trail of the elephants through bamboo forests and Asian village scenes to arrive at the Elephant Village Cafe.

-The Mek Kapah Terrace provides plenty of outdoor seating – and an ideal setting to enjoy a meal or drink before (or after) viewing the nearby elephants.
+Outdoor seating is available – what an ideal setting to enjoy a meal or drink before (or after) viewing the nearby elephants.